-This past March, Andrea Martinez of KYTX CBS1 9 News was reporting on storm damage in Malakoff, Texas, when a dog on a lawn mower distracted everyone.
+In March 2016, Andrea Martinez of KYTX CBS1 9 News was reporting on storm damage in Malakoff, Texas, when a dog on a lawn mower distracted everyone.
 The dog wasn’t trying to interrupt, but once Martinez saw him, the news crew had to take a closer look.
 Needless to say, more people saw the dog than would ever see the storm report.

 That wasn’t the first time a spider on a camera lens caused laughter on the air.
 In 2007, as NASA prepared to launch the space shuttle Atlantis on the oft-delayed mission STS-122, they had a constant video feed on the launch pad.
 When this segment made YouTube, it came with an announcement:

 When KCCI meteorologist Kurtis Gertz did a live report from the Iowa State Fair in 2008, he volunteered to appear in a snake show.
-A huge Burmese python named Dawn slithered her tail up into the leg of Gertz’s cargo shorts and out the other leg!
+A huge Burmese python named Dawn slithered her tail up into the leg of Gertz’s cargo shorts and out the other leg.
 It took some time to extract her, and even longer for everyone to stop laughing.
 The video became a classic.